-Even though the proposed method is well-suited for generalizable face presentation attack detection, SSR-FCN is still limited by the amount and quality of available training data.
+Even though the proposed method is well-suited for generalizable face anti-spoofing, SSR-FCN is still limited by the amount and quality of available training data.
+For instance, when trained on a low-resolution dataset, namely Replay-Attack [13], cross-dataset generalization performance suffers.